Lincoln-Zhou/Lincoln-Zhou.github.io/_posts/2020-6-28-About-This-Blog.md

 title: About This Blog
 ---

-A brief introduction to the prupose of this blog
+A brief introduction to the purpose of this blog

 ## Introduction
 This blog is a place to share my personal ideas and perspectives.
 I write articles on programming, Apple ecosystem, hardware and so on.